 These seven articles are derived from my Submarine Medical Officer (SMO) thesis “A Review of the Combat Diving Evolution of US Naval Special Warfare with a Focus on the Necessity of Disruptive Technologies and Innovative Scientists.”
 Undersea Medical Officers (UMOs) in the US Navy are physicians who have successfully completed the Undersea Medical Officer Course (blog here) at the Naval Undersea Medical Institute (NUMI) in Groton, Connecticut.
-This is a six month course that is divided into three phases.
-The first and third phases take place in Groton, and the middle phase, “Dive School,” is completed at the US Naval Diving and Salvage Training Center (NDSTC) in Panama City, Florida.
+This six month course is divided into three phases.
+The first and third phases occur in Groton, and the middle phase, “Dive School,” takes place at the US Naval Diving and Salvage Training Center (NDSTC) in Panama City, Florida.

 After successfully completing Dive School, a candidate is qualified as a Dive Medical Officer (DMO) contingent upon completion of the entire UMO Course.
 After completing the entire six month UMOC Course, candidates are qualified to practice as Undersea Medical Officers.
 Near the end of training, the available billets (108) in the UMO community are divided amongst the graduates.
 These billets include dive billets, submarine billets, research billets, special operations billets, and various other unique opportunities.

 Although qualified as UMOs and DMOs, graduates must still fulfill multiple other stringent requirements to be qualified as Submarine Medical Officers (SMOs).
 These requirements must be met within a certain period of time, usually while working as a UMO during the years immediately after the UMOC course.
 Many graduates never complete these requirements.
 But those who do, can wear the coveted Submarine Medical Officer Device.